 How Much Water Does an RV Dishwasher Use?

 The answer to whether having a dishwasher in an RV wastes water is a bit more complicated.
-That too depends on your style of camping, but it also depends on your particular dishwasher.
+That, too, depends on your style of camping, but it also depends on your particular dishwasher.
+Camper dishwashers vary in the amount of water they use: a full-size dishwasher will use more than a smaller portable countertop dishwasher.

-But again, we’re talking about small dishwashers like our drawer-sized unit that use a minimum of water.
+But again, we’re talking about small dishwashers like the drawer-sized unit in our rig that use a minimum of water.
 Let’s also talk about a full-size or even an 18″ dishwasher in an RV kitchen.
+Dishwashers used to use a lot more water than they do today.
+In fact, a standard dishwasher manufactured before 1994 would use as much as 9-14 gallons of water per load!

 However, most standard-sized RV dishwashers in 2023 are Energy Star compliant.
 That means they generally use about 4-6 gallons per load, depending on which dishwasher you have.
 But many Energy Star dishwashers use less than 4 gallons per load.
-(Our DishDrawer is especially good at making the most use out of a minimum of water.)
+(Our DishDrawer was especially good at making the most use out of a minimum of water.)

 And let’s face it — some RVers are better than others at conserving water while washing anything.